daocam/daocam/README.md

 ## Hello, I'm a 👨‍💻 Web Developer 👋

 I love to create 💡 innovative websites and web applications, and I'm passionate about staying up-to-date with the latest web technologies 🔍.
-My expertise includes SASS, Tailwind CSS, TypeScript, and React ⚛️ framework.
+My expertise includes Tailwind CSS, TypeScript,React  and Next.js framework.
 I constantly strive to adhere to web best practices, such as responsive design and accessibility 🌐.

 Currently seeking new challenges and opportunities 💪, I am available to work in Montreal and surrounding areas in person or remotely anywhere in Canada 🌍.

 ## Skills

 -   Tailwind CSS 🌐
--   SASS 🎨
+-   Next.js 🎨
--   JavaScript 💻
+-   TypeScript 💻
 -   React ⚛️
 -   Node.js 💡